oban-bg/oban/README.md

 ### Dynamic repositories

-Oban supportd [Ecto dynamic repositories](https://hexdocs.pm/ecto/replicas-and-dynamic-repositories.html#dynamic-repositories) through the `:get_dynamic_repo` option.
-To make this work, you need to run a separate oban instance per each dynamic repo instance.
+Oban supports [Ecto dynamic repositories](https://hexdocs.pm/ecto/replicas-and-dynamic-repositories.html#dynamic-repositories) through the `:get_dynamic_repo` option.
+To make this work, you need to run a separate Oban instance per each dynamic repo instance.
 Most often it's worth bundling each Oban and repo instance under the same supervisor:

 ```elixir
 def start_repo_and_oban(instance_id) do